anikabisht44-a11y/SHEild/README.md

 **🛠️ Built With Modern Technology**

-🎨 Frontend: React.js, Tailwind CSS, Shadcn UI
+ Frontend: React.js, Tailwind CSS, Shadcn UI

-⚙️ Backend: Node.js, Express.js
+ Backend: Node.js, Express.js

-🗄️ Database & Auth: Firebase Firestore & Authentication
+ Database & Auth: Firebase Firestore & Authentication

-🔁 Real-Time Comms: Socket.IO
+ Real-Time Comms: Socket.IO

-🧠 AI Integration: Gemini API
+ AI Integration: Gemini API

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **🔄 How It Protects You**

-📋 Setup: You log in and designate your inner circle of emergency contacts. 👥
+📋 Setup: You log in and designate your inner circle of emergency contacts.

-🌍 Daily Use: Share trips or your live location to keep loved ones informed. 🗺️
+🌍 Daily Use: Share trips or your live location to keep loved ones informed.

-👁️ Silent Monitoring: Guardian AI discreetly operates in the background. 🤫
+👁️ Silent Monitoring: Guardian AI discreetly operates in the background.

-⚡ The Moment It Matters: Upon an SOS trigger:
+⚡ The Moment It Matters: Upon an SOS trigger.

-Contacts are immediately alerted with your live location. 📍📢
+📢 Contacts are immediately alerted with your live location.

-They can tap into a live video stream to see your environment. 📹
+📹They can tap into a live video stream to see your environment.